OutSystems/docs-support/src/enterprise/maintenance/change-ac.md

     1. Save the file to disk and rename it to match the name of the environment.

-1. You now need to check if you have any modules with intellectual property protection:
+1. Check if you have any modules with intellectual property protection:

     1. Install the OutSystems **ActivationCodeCheck** application.